-Prior to the arrival of camp, the Camp Director, Assistant Camp Director, and others, as invited, will review the site with the hotel's Director of Security to discuss any security procedures or concerns.
+Before camp, the Camp Director, Assistant Camp Director, and others, as invited, will review the site with the hotel's Director of Security to discuss any security procedures or concerns.
 A camp security plan will be included in pre-camp training.
-This will include instructions to volunteers and campers to be aware of intruders and escort all strangers to the Camp Director.
+This will include instructions for volunteers and campers to be aware of intruders and escort all strangers to the Camp Director.